LocationMind/GeoDataCompare/Documentation/mapping_OSM_to_OMF.md

 In OSM data, we can find the tag `highway=motorway` for the main motorway and `highway=motorway_link` for motorways links.
 These values can also be find in OSMnx integrated data, directly in the class attribute, so the mapping should be easy.

+## `trunk` class

+In OSM data, we can find the tag `highway=trunk` for the main trunk roads and `highway=trunk_link` for trunk road links.
+These values can also be find in OSMnx integrated data, directly in the class attribute, so the mapping should be easy.

 ## `primary` class

 In OSM data, we can find the tag `highway=primary` for the main primary roads and `highway=primary_link` for primary road links.